TareDevarsh/distance_fromcamera/README.md

 Code uses Basic formula to calculate the distance of a known object from the camera

-first : use get_colour.py to adjus for the colour you need.
+Step 1 : use get_colour.py to adjus for the colour you need.

-second : use dist_measure.py to callculate the distance of the object from any given length
+Step 2 : use dist_measure.py to callculate the distance of the object from any given length

   Pixels covered by the object will print out on the terminal